adegard/ReactTest/README.md

-# smallJsCode -> React + Parcell basic course
+# React + Router (and using Parcel) basic course

-from Get It Done YT video:
+Code for training of React.js
+from Get_It Done! series -  YT video link:

  https://www.youtube.com/channel/UCJebzvfCuA5ymtb79DQm36A